 Prepare a Thesis Proposal.
-The thesis proposal should be the completed no later than during your third full semester of coursework.
+For full-time students, the thesis proposal should be completed no later than during their third full semester of coursework.
+Ideally, all students should complete and defend their thesis proposal the semester prior to commencing work on their thesis.
 This will be done in close coordination with your committee chair.
 While you will officially do this when you register for RELS 6999, it is strongly suggested that you start working on this during the summer between your first and second year.
 Some students may actually gather thesis data during the summer between the first and second year, for example archaeological field data.